ibm-cloud-architecture/ibm-security-workshop/docs/IKSSecurityCapabilities/README.md

 ![AccessCluster](AccessCluster.png)

 3. If you click on the **Access** tab, it will give you the instructions to access the cluster in your command line.
-You can give it try if you are interested.
+You can give it a try if you are interested.

 ![IKSCluster](IKSCluster.png)